ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_4_Patch_Notes.md

 -   **Description** :

-    1. Altibase modified to prevent access to corrupted pages during Disk Page Recovery or Service.
+    1. Altibase modified to prevent access to corrupted pages during Disk Page Recovery or service.

     2. If a corrupted Disk Index Page is detected during service, it will be marked with an inconsistent flag, and the index will be set as an inconsistent index.